 Property includes assets, liabilities, and income.
-Assets include any real estate, bank accounts, retirement accounts, accrued sick & vacation pay, intellectual property (patents, trademarks, and copyrights), stock options, business interests, and tangible personal property (which includes things like cars, jewelery, guns, art, and pets).
+Assets include any real estate, bank accounts, retirement accounts, accrued sick & vacation pay, intellectual property (patents, trademarks, and copyrights), stock options, business interests, and tangible personal property (which includes things like cars, jewelry, guns, art, and pets).

 Liabilities include any kind of debt such as a mortgage, student loan, credit card debt, tax liens, car loan, and more.

 Nonmarital property is property (and liabilities) acquired prior to the marriage.
-There is some occassions that property acquired during the marriage is also considered a spouse’s nonmarital property (inheritance, other ....).
+There is some occasions that property acquired during the marriage is also considered a spouse’s nonmarital property (inheritance, other ....).

 The following types of property are considered nonmarital assets:

 This occurs when nonmarital property is retitled from one spouse’s name into both spouses names.
 This also happens when commingling of marital and nonmarital property occurs.

 This also occurs when the value of a nonmarital asset appreciates because of the labor or financial contribution of a spouse during the marriage.

 Marital property is property acquired during the marriage with marital funds or labor.
 Such property is considered marital property regardless of whose name is on the title of the property.
 If the property is acquired during a marriage with marital income or funds, those are marital assets.

 Marital property is generally divided equally between the spouses and, in order to accomplish this, the court goes through 4 steps: